 A different scrip election date may apply to registered and non-registered ADS holders.

 Registered ADS holders can contact The Bank of New York Mellon for the election deadline that applies.
-Non-registered ADS holders can contact their broker, financial intermediary, bank or financial institution for the election deadline that applies.
+Non registered ADS holders can contact their broker, financial intermediary, bank or financial institution for the election deadline that applies.

 Both a different scrip and currency election date may apply to shareholders holding shares in a securities account with a bank or financial institution ultimately holding through Euroclear Nederland.
 This may also apply to other shareholders who do not hold their shares either directly on the Register of Members or in the corporate sponsored nominee arrangement.
-Such shareholders can contact their broker, financial intermediary, bank or financial institution for the election deadline that applies.
+Shareholders can contact their broker, financial intermediary, bank or financial institution for the election deadline that applies.

 Royal Dutch Shell plc